cuitingzhao/AI_companion_swift/ref_docs/api_docs/chat.md

 ### Notes

 1. **Tool Execution Loop**: When AI decides to use a tool, the system automatically executes it and feeds the result back to the AI.
-This may happen multiple times (up to 5 rounds) before a final response.
+This may happen multiple times (up to 2 rounds) before a final response.

-2. **Follow-up Memory**: The AI can create or update follow-up events to remember things to check on later.
-At most one event is processed per turn.
+2. **Follow-up Memory**: Follow-up events are managed by an offline batch job, not during chat.
+The chat agent is aware of active follow-up events for context but does not create or update them in real-time.

 3. **Context Building**: The system automatically includes:
    - User profile (nickname, age, gender, personality)